-If we are a PFIC for any taxable year (as we believe we were for 2022, 2017 and prior years) during which you hold our ADSs or ordinary shares and any of our non-United States subsidiaries that are corporations (or other corporations in which we own equity interests) is also a PFIC, you would be treated as owning a proportionate amount (by value) of the shares of each such non-United States entity classified as a PFIC (each such entity, "a lower-tier PFIC") for purposes of the application of these rules.
+If we are a PFIC for any taxable year (as we believe we were for our taxable years ended December 31, 2023, December 31, 2022, December 31, 2017 and prior years) during which you hold our ADSs or ordinary shares and any of our non-United States subsidiaries that are corporations (or other corporations in which we own equity interests) is also a PFIC, you would be treated as owning a proportionate amount (by value) of the shares of each such non-United States entity classified as a PFIC (each such entity, "a lower-tier PFIC") for purposes of the application of these rules.
 You should consult your tax advisors regarding the application of the PFIC rules to any of our lower-tier PFICs.

-If we are a PFIC for any taxable year (as we believe we were for 2022, 2017 and prior years) during which you hold ADSs or ordinary shares, then in lieu of being subject to the tax and interest-charge rules discussed above, you may make an election to include gain on our ADSs or ordinary shares as ordinary income under a mark-to-market method, provided that our ADSs or ordinary shares constitute "marketable stock" (as defined below).
-If you make a mark-to-market election for our ADSs or ordinary shares, you will include in gross income for each year that we are a PFIC an amount equal to the excess, if any, of the fair market value of the ADSs or ordinary shares you hold as of the close of your taxable year over your adjusted basis in such ADSs or ordinary shares.
+If we are a PFIC for any taxable year (as we believe we were for our taxable years ended December 31, 2023, December 31, 2022, December 31, 2017 and prior years) during which you hold our ADSs or ordinary shares, then in lieu of being subject to the tax and interest-charge rules discussed above, you may make an election to include gain on our ADSs or ordinary shares as ordinary income under a mark-tomarket method, provided that our ADSs or ordinary shares constitute "marketable stock" (as defined below).
+If you make a mark-to-market election for our ADSs or ordinary shares, you will include in gross income for each taxable year that we are a PFIC (including our taxable year ended December 31, 2023) an amount equal to the excess, if any, of the fair market value of the ADSs or ordinary shares you hold as of the close of your taxable year over your adjusted basis in such ADSs or ordinary shares.
 You will be allowed a deduction for the excess, if any, of the adjusted basis of the ADSs or ordinary shares over their fair market value as of the close of the taxable year.
 However, deductions will be allowable only to the extent of any net mark-to-market gains on the ADSs or ordinary shares included in your income for prior taxable years.
 Amounts included in your income under a mark-to-market election, as well as any gain from the actual sale or other disposition of the ADSs or ordinary shares, will be treated as ordinary income.
 Ordinary loss treatment will apply to the deductible portion of any mark-to-market loss on the ADSs or ordinary shares, as well as to any loss from the actual sale or other disposition of the ADSs or ordinary shares, to the extent that the amount of such loss does not exceed the net mark-to-market gains previously included for such ADSs or ordinary shares.
 Your basis in the ADSs or ordinary shares will be adjusted to reflect any such income or loss amounts.
 If you make a valid mark-to-market election, any distributions we make would generally be subject to the tax rules discussed below under "Item.
 10 Additional Information-E. Taxation-United States Federal Income Taxation-Dividends and Other Distributions on the ADSs or Ordinary Shares," except the lower capital gains rate applicable to qualified dividend income generally would not apply.